 This can vary from calibrating the workload to rethinking the budget and timeframes.
-Moreover, the client company has the flexibility to scale up or down the team in line with their current needs and objectives.
+Moreover, the client company can scale up or down the team in line with their current needs and objectives.

 Project commencement under this type of contract is pretty simple because it requires less planning.
 Once the parties finalise the hourly rate and estimated scope of work, the development team can immediately get into gear.

-It’s enough to define just the product’s essential functions since you can determine concepts and specifications during the development process itself.
+It’s enough to define the product’s essential functions since you can determine concepts and specifications during the development process.

 The T&M approach gives plenty of room to experiment.
 Moreover, as work takes place in sprints after each milestone, developers can evaluate the effectiveness of their efforts by testing the concept with real users.

 The team can shift directions and change the product specs as often as possible to provide the best value to the end customers.

 Market feedback and continuous iterations help build a profitable product that caters to the target audience’s needs.

 Cons of Time and Material Model

 The T&M cooperation model is a perfect solution for flexibility and performance efficiency.